TommieeN/rock-paper-scissors/README.md

 ### Continued development

 - Implement Lizard and Spock options
-- Was also thinking about adding a betting option, so you would place a bet then choose rock, paper, or scissors etc.
+- Was also thinking about adding a form of currency so you can bet if you win.
-- Since there's betting also add something the user can buy
+- Since there's betting maybe add something the user can buy
 - Auth to save money progress

 ## Connect with me!